-The UKCP09 predictions were the first attempt at regional-scale assessment of changes in the marine climate over the next century, and were extended using a model ensemble by Tinker et al (2016).
+The UKCP09 predictions were the first attempt at regional-scale assessment of changes in the marine climate over the next century and were extended using a model ensemble by Tinker et al. (2016), and more recently Tinker et al. (2024).
 There is broad confidence of the ability of the model to predict changes over the open-shelf seas where surface heating/cooling is the dominant control.
 There are some uncertainties locally close to the shelf edge and in regions influenced by estuaries; more confidence is also required in how changes in salinity, both in the shelf interior and in the open ocean, will contribute to future stratification.
-The overall lack of confidence arises from (1) these are the first predictions available, and (2) predictions of both the timing and strength of stratification are determined by changes in regional meteorology, which is a challenging aspect of future climate projections, and (3) stratification caused by salinity changes is much more difficult to model than that caused by surface heating/cooling.
+The overall lack of confidence arises from (1) predictions of both the timing and strength of stratification are determined by changes in regional meteorology, which is a challenging aspect of future climate projections, and (2) stratification caused by salinity changes is much more difficult to model than that caused by surface heating/cooling.